Chinese syzygies by insertions: Preliminaries on rewriting

+The rewriting system $R$ is \emph{confluent} if all of its branchings are confluent, and \emph{convergent} if it is both confluent and terminating.
+If $R$ is convergent, then every word~$u$ in~$X^\ast$ has a unique normal form.

-\subsubsection{Normalization strategies}
+\subsection{Normalization strategies}

 Recall that a \emph{reduction strategy} for a rewriting system $R$ on $X$ specifies a way to apply the rules in a deterministic way.
-It is defined as a mapping $\vartheta$ of every word $u$ in $X^\ast$ to a rewriting step $\vartheta_u$ with source $u$.
-When $R$ is normalizing, a \emph{normalization strategy} is a mapping $\sigma$ of every word $u$ to a rewriting path $\sigma_u$ with source $u$ and target a chosen normal form of $u$.
-For a reduced rewriting system, we distinguish two canonical reduction strategies to reduce words: the leftmost one and the rightmost one, according to the way we apply first the rewriting rule that reduces the leftmost or the rightmost subword, and defined as follows.
-For every word~$u$ of~$X^\ast$, the set of rewriting steps with source~$u$ can be ordered from left to right as follows.
-For two rewriting steps $f=v\gamma v'$ and $g=w\beta w'$ with source~$u$, we have~$f\prec g$ if the length of~$v$ is strictly smaller than the length of~$w$.
-If~$R$ is finite, then the order~$\prec$ is total and the set of rewriting steps of source~$u$ is finite.
-Hence this set contains a smallest element~$\rho_u$ and a greatest element~$\eta_u$, respectively called the \emph{leftmost} and the \emph{rightmost rewriting steps on~$u$}.
-If, moreover, the rewriting system terminates, the iteration of~$\rho$ (resp.~$\eta$) yields a normalization strategy for~$R$ called the \emph{leftmost} (resp.\ \emph{rightmost}) \emph{normalization strategy of~$R$}: \begin{eqn}{equation} \sigma^\top_{u} = \rho_{u} \star_1 \sigma^\top_{t(\rho_u)} \qquad (\text{resp.\ } \sigma^\perp_u = \eta_u \star_1 \sigma^\perp_{t(\eta_u)}). \end{eqn} The \emph{leftmost} (resp. \emph{rightmost}) \emph{rewriting path} on a word $u$ is the rewriting path obtained by applying the leftmost (resp. rightmost) normalization strategy $\sigma^\top_u$ (resp. $\sigma^\perp_u$).
-We refer the reader to~\cite{GuiraudMalbos12advances} for more details on rewriting normalization strategies.
+It is defined as a mapping $\vartheta$ of every word $u$ in $X^\ast$ to a one step reduction~$\vartheta_u$ with source $u$.
+When $R$ is normalizing, a \emph{normalization strategy} is a mapping~$\sigma$ of every word $u$ to a rewriting path $\sigma_u$ with source $u$ and target a chosen normal form of $u$.
+For a reduced rewriting system, we distinguish two canonical reduction strategies to reduce words: the leftmost one and the rightmost one, according to the way we apply first the rewriting rule that reduces the leftmost or the rightmost subword.
+They are defined as follows.
+For every word~$u$ of~$X^\ast$, the set of one step reductions with source~$u$ can be ordered from left to right by setting~$f\prec g$, for one step reductions~$f=v\gamma v'$ and~$g=w\beta w'$ such that~$|v| <|w|$.
+If~$R$ is finite, then the order~$\prec$ is total and the set of one step reductions of source~$u$ is finite.
+Hence this set contains a smallest element~$\rho_u$ and a greatest element~$\eta_u$, respectively called the \emph{leftmost} and the \emph{rightmost one step reductions on~$u$}.
+If, moreover, the rewriting system terminates, the iteration of~$\rho$ (resp.~$\eta$) yields a normalization strategy for~$R$ called the \emph{leftmost} (resp.\ \emph{rightmost}) \emph{normalization strategy of~$R$}: